 There are some basics to keep in mind when it comes to buying Skywards miles:

 - You can purchase up to 100,000 miles per Skywards account per calendar year

 - You can only purchase miles if you’ve had at least some activity in your Skywards account

 - It can take up to 48 hours for purchased miles to post to your account

 - Mileage purchases are processed by points.com, so wouldn’t count as airfare for the purposes of credit card spending; I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending

 Emirates Skywards doesn’t have an award chart, but rather has a redemption calculator that will tell you how many miles you’ll need for a ticket.
 Typically one-ways cost more than half as much as a roundtrip, so the value proposition varies.

+A while back Emirates Skywards miles became more valuable, as the carrier eliminated carrier imposed surcharges.
 You’re generally going to find the best value booking premium cabin awards, so to give you some examples of pricing…

 New York to Milan or Newark to Athens will cost you: